 Here is what I learn about God from this quotation: God doesn’t care about an adoptee’s past.
 God doesn’t care about an adoptee’s pain.
 God’s sole concern is providing children for families who want them.
 This is not the God I know.

 The God I know is about redemption.
 We live in a sinful, imperfect world.
 Frankly, it’s a mess and is far from perfect.
 It is not the world as it was originally created.
 Yet, in all of this mess, God enters in.
 While we wait for the new Heaven and the new earth, God is here with us in the mess.
 My children have experienced some pretty unimaginable things in their short pasts.
 To say God doesn’t care about that is wrong.
 He cares deeply and weeps with them.
 By providing another family for them, He is helping to redeem the pain and the loss.
 He is providing love and care and a place to heal.
-He did not cause the pain; we humans in our brokenness did that all by ourselves.
-But He comes alongside while we all deal with the consequences of that brokenness.
+He did not cause the pain; we humans in our hurt did that all by ourselves.
+But He comes alongside while we all deal with the consequences.

 I hope that no one, after a little thought, would believe that a child coming from a hard place could love a God that ordained their hurt and loss so that a Western middle class family could have a child.
 I know I wouldn’t want to have anything to do with a god like that.
 But in reality, this is really what the quotation says, isn’t it?
 That nothing else matters except a family has a child?